A beautiful, intimate hideaway in the quieter reaches of the northern medina, whose warm service makes for an unforgettable stay”

 - Safe box

-Food at Dar Zaman is a leisurely, intimate affair; breakfast, lunch and dinner (the latter two on request) can all be enjoyed inside or out.
+Food at Riad Dar Zaman is a leisurely, intimate affair; breakfast, lunch and dinner (the latter two on request) can all be enjoyed inside or out.
 The cosy dining area has space for 3 couples, while the courtyard and roof terrace provide picturesque alternatives for dining al fresco.

 In some B&B-style riads, dinner is an afterthought, but not here.
 Simply put in a request in the morning, and chef Karima will source fresh produce from the market, taking on board any dietary preferences – nothing is too much trouble.

-We arrived late in the evening and - having requested dinner ahead of our arrival - were welcomed by a candlelight, rose-scattered courtyard table, relaxing tunes from Peter’s iPod dock gently humming in the background.
+We arrived late in the evening and - having requested dinner ahead of our arrival - were welcomed by a candlelit, rose-scattered courtyard table, relaxing tunes gently humming in the background.
 We opened with a selection of Moroccan starters including fresh courgette salad, a sweet tomato dish and home-baked bread; then a choice between 2 mouth-watering tagines - lamb and prune with toasted almonds or, our selection, a succulent lemon chicken - served with fragrant rice.
 Finally apple crepes were followed by mint tea and coffee.
 It may be a fairly standard Moroccan menu, but it was all delicious, fresh and reasonably priced.
 We’d also recommend sampling the Moroccan wine as it’s usually better value than international offerings - we went for the rose and found it to be the perfect dinner accompaniment.
 If you fancy a change of scene, Dar Zellij and Dar Yacout - two of Marrakech's best restaurants - are a short walk away (you'll need to book).

 - Dinner by arrangement